zenml-io/zenml/docs/book/how-to/project-setup-and-management/setting-up-a-project-repository/connect-your-git-repository.md

 where `<NAME>` is the name of the code repository you are registering, `<GROUP>` is the group of the project, `<PROJECT>` is the name of the project, \<GITLAB\_TOKEN> is your GitLab Personal Access Token, and \<GITLAB\_URL> is the URL of the GitLab instance which defaults to `https://gitlab.com.` You will need to set a URL if you have a self-hosted GitLab instance.

 {% hint style="warning" %}
-Please refer to the section on using secrets for stack configuration in order to securely store your Gitlab Personal Access Token.
+Please refer to the section on using secrets for stack configuration in order to securely store your GitLab Personal Access Token.

 ```shell